 After Being Assigned A Revenue Officer, Is Anything Different?

 The difference between having a case in ACS or being assigned a revenue officer has to do with how hard they look at the case.
 A revenue officer will typically want IRS Form 433-A to review your financial information.
-ACS or a regular IRS agent at one of the national offices will just want an IRS Form 433-F. The 433-A Form is much more detailed.
+ACS or a regular IRS agent at one of the national offices will just want an IRS Form 433-F. The 433-A form is much more detailed.
 In general, the revenue officer is going to be looking at more detailed information regarding the case.
-They may not be as willing to easily put the case into hardship status, also called Currently Non Collectable status, as ACS would.
+They may not be as willing to easily put the case into hardship status, also called Currently Not Collectible status, as ACS would.

 What Should I Do If I Am Assigned A Revenue Officer?

 The best thing to do would be to have a qualified tax debt attorney take over your case and handle it for you.
 If you cannot afford representation, see our tax help guide for information on resolving your own case.
-Often if a client qualifies for an Offer In Compromise, all tax returns are filed, and any payroll tax debt are already personally assigned, the best route is to go with an Offer In Compromise.
-Given that your financial situation qualifies, many revenue officers will just ask for a copy of the Offer and you then send the Offer directly in to the IRS OIC department.
+Often if a client qualifies for an Offer In Compromise, all tax returns are filed, and any payroll tax debt is already personally assigned, the best route is to go with an Offer In Compromise.
+Given that your financial situation qualifies, many revenue officers will just ask for a copy of the Offer and you then send the Offer directly to the IRS OIC department.
 This saves the time of doing a 433-A (non-OIC) and you get straight to the point.
 If the Offer is accepted, then you are done and the revenue officer that is assigned to your case is done.